versionpress/versionpress/docs/content/en/01-getting-started/_index.md

 # Getting Started

-VersionPress is a version control plugin for WordPress sites.
-It aims to be "the Undo button for WordPress" by automatically tracking all the actions and allowing going back to any point in its history.
+VersionPress is a version control plugin for WordPress.
+It maintains a Git repository for a site, allowing similar workflows that devs are used to for standard software projects.

-It does so by utilizing the Git version control system which happens to be very powerful and used by millions of professional developers around the world.
-As a result, many more things are possible, including database merges, seamless push into the production etc.
+VersionPress is currently an [Early Access](./getting-started/about-eap) version.

 * [Understand the basic concepts](./getting-started/concepts) (optional but useful)
 * [Install VersionPress](./getting-started/installation-uninstallation)